-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

-A consent form is a legal document that explains the tests, treatments, or procedures that your child may need.
+is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-- Antibiotics: This medicine is given to help prevent or treat an infection caused by bacteria.
+- Antibiotics may be given to help prevent or treat an infection.

-- Forensic tests: Hair strands and samples of stains or discharge from the skin, clothing, a blanket, or the scene of the abuse may be examined.
+- Forensic tests may be done to check hair strands and samples of stains or discharge from the skin, clothing, a blanket, or the scene of the abuse.

 - A pelvic or rectal exam may show any injuries from the abuse.

 - Ultrasound pictures may be used to check the child's abdomen or vagina for internal injuries.

 - A colposcopy is a procedure used to see inside a female child's vagina and cervix to check for injuries.
 A small scope and light is used during this test.

 - Counseling may help the child to feel less scared, depressed, or anxious.
 A counselor can help him talk about how he feels.